artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 -   `ReactTextShadowNode` for Windows - which uses a [RichTextBlock][6]
 -   `QQuickItem` for Ubuntu - Which uses [QString to render][7]

 But when working at React-level, you would use the component `Text`.
-This means you can work at a cross-platform level, by relying on the primitives provided by each implementation of React Native.
+This means you work at a "React in JS" level, and rely on the primitives provided by each implementation of React Native.

-For iOS, this works by using a JavaScript runtime (running via JavaScriptCore in your app) which sends messages across a bridge that handles the native `UIView` hierarchy.
+For iOS, this works by using a JavaScript runtime (running via JavaScriptCore in your app) which sends [messages across a bridge][nick-msg] that handles the native `UIView` hierarchy.
+Most of the messaging work is handled inside the `RCTUIViewManager` which receives calls like `createView:viewName:rootTag:props:`, `setChildren:reactTags:`, `updateView:viewName:props:` and `createAnimatedNode:config`.
+Thses

 [
   Graph
     JS Runtime - Bridge - Native Views
 ]

-This bridging is how you get a lot of the positive aspects of working with the JavaScript tooling eco-system.
+This bridging is how you get a lot of the positive aspects of working with the JavaScript tooling ecosystem.
 The JavaScript used by React can be updated independent of the app, but so long as it is working with the same native bridge version.
 This is how React can safely have a reliable version of [Injection for Xcode][].

 Like any cross-platform abstraction, React Native can be leaky.
 To write a cross-platform app that purely lives inside JS Runtime, you have to write React-only code.
 React and React Native doesn't have ways to handle primitives like `UINavigationController` - they want your entire app to be represented as a series of components that can be mapped across many platforms.